Orfeous/Pure11/Readme.md

 # Pure 11 🪟
 <a href="https://www.youtube.com/watch?v=aGSKrC7dGcY" target="_blank">![Pure11 meme](./.github/pure.png)</a>

-Windows 11 arrives loaded with more than just an operating system—there's also bloatware, relentless telemetry, and a host of so-called 'features' designed to serve everyone except the end user.
+Windows 11 arrives loaded with more than just an operating system.
+There's also bloatware, relentless telemetry, and a host of so-called 'features' designed to serve everyone except the end user.

 Pure11 cuts through the nonsense, providing a streamlined, privacy-focused, and highly efficient version of the operating system.